bigyihsuan/the-one-ore/README.md

 There is a set progression, gated behind certain machines, and this items.
 There are 2 lines: one for vanilla, and one for Bob's:

 ```**Vanilla:**
 1. Burner Crusher:     Makes iron and stone. (spawn with one.
-Stone) //All Crushers make Crushed Stone, allowing for stone to be made.
+Stone) //All Crushers make Stone (the ore), allowing for stone to be made.
 2. Burner Sorter:      Makes copper (++), iron (+), slag (+)  (Needs iron)
 3a.
 Electric Crusher:   An upgrade of the Burner Crusher. (needs Electronic Circuits -> Iron + Copper)
 3b.
 Electric Sorter:    An upgrade to the Burner Sorter. (needs Electronic Circuits -> Iron + Copper)